SCCM ConfigMgr FIX Removing computers from a collection may cause an unexpected reboot. Please refer to the Original Post and KB article link here.

 The problem occurs because the maintenance window is removed after the computers are removed from the collection.

-If the assignment was downloaded successfully and was triggered, then once the maintenance window was removed before the policy of assignment was deleted, the assignment will still be installed.
-It means that there were 2 important policies that arrived at the ConfigMgr 2007 client in this issue after removing the computers from the collection:
+If the assignment was downloaded successfully and triggered, once the maintenance window was removed before the policy of assignment was deleted, the assignment will still be installed.
+It means that 2 important policies arrived at the ConfigMgr 2007 client in this issue after removing the computers from the collection:

 (1) Maintenance Window delete